AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/content-transfer-tool/using-content-transfer-tool/extracting-content.md

 ## What's Next {#whats-next}

 Once you have learned Extracting Content from Source in Content Transfer Tool, you are now ready to learn the Ingestion Process in Content Transfer Tool.
-See [Ingesting Content into Target in Content Transfer Tool](/help/move-to-cloud-service/content-transfer-tool/using-content-transfer-tool/ingesting-content.md) to learn how to ingest your migration set from the Content Transfer Tool.
+See [Ingesting Content into Target](/help/move-to-cloud-service/content-transfer-tool/using-content-transfer-tool/ingesting-content.md) to learn how to ingest your migration set from the Content Transfer Tool.